Jade Plant Care: 7 Secrets to Keep Yours Thriving

 • Leaning toward the light source

-Good news sign: If your jade’s leaf edges turn slightly red, that means it’s getting plenty of light!
+Good-news sign: if your jade’s leaf edges turn slightly red, that means it’s getting plenty of light.
 This “stress coloring” is completely normal and actually indicates a happy plant.

 Step 3: Soil That Actually Drains

-Well-draining succulent soil mix with perlite and sand for jade plant repotting
+Well-draining succulent soil mix with perlite and sand for jade plant

 Never use regular potting soil for jade plants.
-It holds too much moisture and will rot the roots—even if you water correctly.
+It holds too much moisture and will rot the roots — even if you water correctly.

 I learned this when I repotted my jade into leftover potting mix I had around.
 Within a month, the roots were mushy despite careful watering.
 The soil just stayed wet for way too long.